Tralokinumab

 Keratitis

-The long-term safety of tralokinumab was assessed in the 2 monotherapy studies up to 52 weeks and in 1 combination study with topical corticosteroids up to 32 weeks.
-The safety profile of tralokinumab through week 52 and week 32 respectively was consistent with the safety profile observed up to week 16.
+The long-term safety of tralokinumab was assessed in 2 monotherapy studies up to 52 weeks, and in a combination study with topical corticosteroids up to 32 weeks.
+The long-term safety of tralokinumab is further assessed in an open-label extension study (ECZTEND) for up to 5 years of treatment in adults and adolescents with moderate-to-severe AD (atopic dermatitis) receiving 300 mg of tralokinumab every two weeks (Q2W).
+Interim safety data up to 39 months were generally consistent with the safety profile observed up to week 16 in the pool of 5 adult studies.

 Description of selected adverse reactions